richdede/notion_landing_clone/README.md

 ## <a name="introduction">🤖 Introduction</a>

 This is a clone of Notion Landing Page website using Next.js, Typescript, Framer motion, illustration and TailwindCSS.
-It highlights the effective use of Framer motion and illustration image for displaying
+It highlights the effective use of Framer motion and illustration image for displaying different animation in various colors and shapes.

 If you're getting started and need assistance or face any bugs, contact me